aporeto-inc/gaia/doc/documentation.md

 Type: `[]string`

-The set of tags that a future-activated processing unit will have for which theuser wants to evaluate policies and understand its connectivity options.
+The set of tags that a future-activated processing unit will have for which the user wants to evaluate policies and understand its connectivity options.

 ##### `dependencyMap`

 Type: [`dependencymap`](#dependencymap)

 Contains the output of the policy evaluation.
-It is the same type of dependencymap as created by other APIs.
+It is the same type of dependency map as created by other APIs.

 ##### `policyType`